-Tax Summary Report - Summary tab IR3 Income Tax Return 1.
-Dividends - FIF - Equity, Offshore Put this figure in box 17B 2.
-Tax Credits - Foreign Tax Credit, Dividends - FIF Put this figure in box 17A
+Tax Summary Report - Summary Tab IR3 Income - Tax Return Dividends - FIF - Equity, offshore Gross Amount Tax credits - Foreign Tax Credit, Dividends - FIF Tax credit

-^{}In some cases, your ability to claim a foreign tax credit may be restricted, and therefore you may not be able to include the full amount in your return.
+In some cases, your ability to claim a foreign tax credit may be restricted, and therefore you may not be able to include the full amount in your return.
 In particular, the credit available in relation to a specific fund cannot exceed your New Zealand tax liability on that fund.